-No surprises.
-In the current context and since the beginning of 2020, COVID and its causalities have created a gloomy climate for individuals, and an austere (not to say very harsh) climate for companies.
+No surprises here.
+Since the beginning of 2020, COVID and everything that's come along with it has created a gloomy climate for people, and an austere (if not downright harsh) climate for companies.

-After 7 months in such an environment, at Digitevent we propose to show you some solutions, we like to keep our spirits up (without burying our heads in the sand).
-There are two choices in these uncertain times: to continue with the anxiety of the future, or to see the good side of things and the opportunities emerging from it, with a view to resilience.
+After living for 7 months in such an environment, at Digitevent we want to show you some solutions, we like to keep our spirits up (without burying our heads in the sand).
+There are two choices in these uncertain times: to succumb to the anxiety of the future or to see the bright side of things and the opportunities emerging from it, with a view of resilience.

 But first of all, let's look back over the last few months to take a step back and see how best to become optimistic again: